jarecoo/practice/notes.md

 - “You can lie down for people to walk on you and they will complain that you are still not flat enough.
 Live your life.”
 - Doubt is the opposite of confidence.
 They cannot exist together.
 One has to yield to the other.
 - “I do not accept your anger and your criticism.
 It is all yours. … If you become angry with me and I do not get insulted, than the anger falls back on you.
 You are the only one who becomes unhappy, not me.
 All you have done is hurt yourself.” -Buddha
-- “It’s impossible to love someone and control them at the same time”
+- “It’s impossible to love someone and control them at the same time” -Terry Crews
 - “The lesson I have learned is when someone you love is doing something that hurts you.
 Don't try and control them by making them stop.
 Rather have the courage to break up with them when they continue to do the thing you told them hurts you.
 If they wont stop, they don't love you and you should move on.”
 - “Of course I deprecate war, but if it is brought to my door the bringer will find me at home” - James Garfield, in The Daily Stoic, p.90
 - “Trust, but verify”
 - “‘When your sparring partner scratches or head-butts you, you don’t then take a show of it, or protest, or view him with suspicion or as plotting against you.
 And yet you keep an eye on him, not as an enemy or with suspicion, but with a healthy avoidance.
 You should act this way with all things in life.
 We should give a pass to many things with our fellow trainees.’ - Marcus Aurelius, Meditations, 6.20; The Daily Stoic 128
-- “Whenever someone has done wrong by you, immediately consider what notion of good or evil they had in doing it.
-For when you see that, you’ll feel compassion, instead of astonishment or rage.”
-Marcus Aurelius, Meditations, 7.26; The Daily Stoic, p.
-82
-- “Nobody thinks they’re wrong, even when they are.
-They thing they’re right, they’re just mistaken…Could it be that the slights you’ve experienced or the harm that others have done to you was not inflicted intentionally?
-What if they they simply thought they were doing the right thing - for them, even for you?…How much more tolerant and understanding would you be today if you could see the actions of other people as attempts to do the right thing?”
-The Daily Stoic, p.82
 - “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
 It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
 - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross; It’s important to forgive and forget, but that being said, you don’t have to keep suffering pain and injustice at the hand of another person.
 You don’t need to hate them, but you don’t need to engage them in your life either.
 At worst a person should be neutral to you.
+- Love shouldn’t hurt
+- The answer will always be no unless you ask
+- Emotionally Mature people:
+    * are realistic and reliable
+        * work with reality rather than fighting it
+        * feel and think at the same time
+        * have consistency that makes them reliable
+        * don’t take everything personally
+    * are respectful and reciprocal
+        * respect your boundaries
+        * give back
+        * are flexible and compromise well
+        * are even-tempered
+        * are willing to be influenced
+        * are truthful
+        * apologize and make amends
+    * are responsive
+        * their empathy makes you feel safe
+        * make you feel seen and understood
+        * like to comfort and be comforted
+        * reflect on their actions and try to change
+        * can laugh and be playful
+        * enjoyable to be around

 ### Be Healthy - Physically and Mentally
 - “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
 It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
 The solution is simple and, thankfully, always right at hand.
 Get out there and work.”
 TDS, p.163